Parenthood

 The inciting incident occurs at 15 minutes when Gil is called to school where he learns Kevin needs therapy due to emotional problems.
 The school counselor recommends special education, shattering Gil's vision of being a perfect father and forcing him to confront his parenting failures..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This reveals the protagonist's commitment to Gil makes the active choice to fully commit to his family over his career ambitions.
+This illustrates the protagonist's commitment to Gil makes the active choice to fully commit to his family over his career ambitions.
 He decides to be present for Kevin, throwing himself into being the engaged father he never had, starting by coaching Kevin's baseball team and prioritizing family time., moving from reaction to action.

 At 63 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Multiple crises converge: Kevin's birthday party ends in disaster when a hired entertainer becomes a stripper; Gil learns Karen is pregnant with their fourth child; and he discovers he won't get the promotion because his family commitments make him seem unreliable.
+Notably, this crucial beat Multiple crises converge: Kevin's birthday party ends in disaster when a hired entertainer becomes a stripper; Gil learns Karen is pregnant with their fourth child; and he discovers he won't get the promotion because his family commitments make him seem unreliable.
 Everything Gil has been working toward collapses., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 92 minutes (74% through) represents the emotional nadir.
 Here, Gil has a complete breakdown at Kevin's crucial baseball game, screaming at everyone and destroying the fantasy of being a perfect father.
-He storms off, abandoning his family in his darkest moment of failure and despair, convinced he's become the terrible father he feared., indicates the protagonist at their lowest point.
+He storms off, abandoning his family in his darkest moment of failure and despair, convinced he's become the terrible father he feared., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 Grandma's roller coaster wisdom finally clicks for Gil.
 He realizes that the chaos, imperfection, and unpredictability of family life isn't something to control or fix - it's something to embrace.
 He chooses the roller coaster over the merry-go-round., demonstrating the transformation achieved throughout the journey.